Daniyal1Hazari/terraform-static-website/README.md

 A basic IAM Role is attached to the EC2 instance.

-Example policies:
+Attached policy:

 - AmazonSSMManagedInstanceCore
-- CloudWatchAgentServerPolicy (Optional)

-Using IAM Roles avoids storing AWS credentials directly on the EC2 instance.
+Using IAM Roles avoids storing AWS credentials directly on the EC2 instance thus enhancing security.
 ---

 # Security